Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

-**Edit 2025: time has passed since this project which was my first repository.
-All the features presented here (emulator + decoder + paper emulator) are now condensed in the [TinyGB Printer](https://github.com/Raphael-Boichot/The-TinyGB-Printer) device for RP2040.**
+**Edit 2025: time has passed since this project which was my very first repository.
+All the features presented here (emulator + decoder + paper emulator) are now condensed in the [TinyGB Printer](https://github.com/Raphael-Boichot/The-TinyGB-Printer) device for RP2040.
+The codes in the current project are of course still updated**

 # Gameboy Printer Paper Simulation